zerobase-io/smart-tracing-api/README.md

 ### Kotlin
 The backend is written in Kotlin.
 While you can work on it in any editor, such as vim or VS Code, it is significantly easier to use an IDE.
 We recommend [IntelliJ](https://www.jetbrains.com/idea/download/index.html).
+If you are using Intellij, the Kotlin plugin must be **at least 1.3.70**.

 ### Java 11